lammps/lammps/doc/src/Developer_write_pair.rst

            fpair -= 2.0 * beta[itype][jtype] * dr * bexp;
            fpair *= factor_lj / r;

-In this block the force is added to the per-atom force arrays.
+In the next block, the force is added to the per-atom force arrays.
 This pair style uses a "half" neighbor list (each pair is listed only once) so we take advantage of the fact that :math:` \vec{F}_{ij} = -\vec{F}_{ji}`, i.e.  apply Newton's third law.
 The force is *always* stored when the atom is a "local" atom.
 Index *i* atoms are always "local" (i.e. *i* < nlocal); index *j* atoms may be "ghost" atoms (*j* >= nlocal).

-Depending on the settings used with the :doc:`newton command <newton>` those pairs are are only listed once globally (newton_pair == 1), then forces must be stored even with ghost atoms and then - after all forces are computed - a "reverse communication" is performed to add those ghost forces to their corresponding local atoms.
-If the setting is disabled, then the extra communication is skipped, since pairs straddling sub-domain boundaries are listed twice, that is where one of the two atoms is a "local" atom.
+Depending on the settings used with the :doc:`newton command <newton>`, those pairs are are only listed once globally (newton_pair == 1), then forces must be stored even with ghost atoms and after all forces are computed a "reverse communication" is performed to add those ghost atom forces to their corresponding local atoms.
+If the setting is disabled, then the extra communication is skipped, since for pairs straddling sub-domain boundaries, the forces are computed twice and only stored with the local atoms in the domain that *own* it.

 .. code-block:: c++